jtsulliv/jtsulliv.github.io/_posts/2017-12-14-churn-prediction.md

 The motivation for these models is return on investment (ROI).
 If a company interacted with every single customer, the cost would be astronomical.
 Focusing retention efforts on a small subset of high risk customers is a much more effective strategy.

+At the end of the article I'll present a hypothetical business scenario in which I project a yearly savings of $4MM in customer retention costs.
+This cost savings is achieved by optimizing the threshold of a logistic regression model.
+I will make some basic assumptions about customer acquisition and customer retention costs, as well as the size of the telecommunications company.

 ## Predictive Models
 To make predictions, I'm going to use both logistic regression and random forest.